ericmjl/Network-Analysis-Made-Simple/docs/devdocs/style.md

 it is recommended that the execution be commented out to save on execution time.

 ### Solutions

+Exercise solutions should be placed in the corresponding `nams.solutions.<notebook_name_without_extension>` Python submodule.

 Code solutions should always be present at the bottom of the notebook.